 - Read more here

-Lunch – Sonoma Cheese Factory
+Lunch – Sonoma Cheese Factory (Currently closed but hoping to reopen soon, check before going)

 Only two doors down from the mission, Sonoma Cheese Factory is a great spot for lunch and for sampling some cheese.
-I recommend getting the California Sandwich, which has a good artisan bread and a nice smokey flavor from the cheese.
+I recommend getting the California Sandwich, which has a good artisan bread and a sweet smokey flavor from the cheese.
 Take it with you and eat it in the park across the street or at a winery.

 State Park and Vallejo’s House